JakeHornerMan/Seneca_BETT/README.md

 </i>
 <br/>
 <b>(USER)/stats/user/courses/:courseId/sessions/:sessionId</b><br/>
-<p>This will allow us to see all related stats based on the courseId selected and target a sepcific sessoion</p>
+<p>This will allow us to see all related stats based on the courseId selected and target a sepcific sessoion selected for the user</p>
 <i>output: <br/>
 {<br/>
     "moduleAmount": {<br/>